isomerpages/moh-bioethics/publications/press-releases/_posts/2008-01-08-post-human-animal-combinations-for-biomedical-research.md

 ---
 layout: post
-title: 'Human-animal combinations for biomedical research'
+title: Human-animal combinations for biomedical research
 permalink: /publications/press-releases/human-animal-combinations-for-biomedical-research/
 date: 2008-01-08T00:00:00.000Z
+variant: markdown
 ---
 **Release of a public Consultation Paper by the BAC**

 The Bioethics Advisory Committee (BAC) announces the release of a Consultation Paper entitled “Human-Animal Combinations for Research".
 Human-animal combinations are entities resulting from the mixing of genes, cells or tissue of human origin with those of other species.
 The Paper discusses the ethical, legal and social issues arising from the creation and use of such entities for research.